Tom Suozzi: Tenure

 In Congress, Suozzi prioritized tax policy.
 He authored legislation to restore the state and local tax (SALT) deduction, which was capped at $10,000 in 2017.
 He led efforts within the New York congressional delegation to eliminate the cap, though the initiative was unsuccessful.

 In 2021, the Campaign Legal Center filed an ethics complaint against him, alleging he failed to report nearly 300 stock transactions worth between $3.2 million and $11 million, as required by the STOCK Act.
 During a congressional deposition, Suozzi defended the omissions, stating, "ethics is a big priority for me, but some of the formalities are not necessarily something I make a priority of."
 In July 2022, the House Ethics Committee ruled his violations were not "knowing or willful" and dismissed the case.

 Suozzi voted in favor of military aid packages for Ukraine, Israel, and Taiwan in 2024, aligning with most Democrats.

 Following Kamala Harris's defeat in the 2024 presidential election, he criticized the Democratic Party's stance on transgender participation in girls' sports and what he described as a "general attack on traditional values," provoking political backlash.

 On January 1, 2025, Suozzi wrote an op-ed in The New York Times calling for Democrats to work with the incoming Trump administration and advocating for political compromise on parts of Trump's agenda.

 In January 2025, Suozzi was elected Democratic co-chair of the Problem Solvers Caucus.
 Later that month, he was one of 46 House Democrats who joined Republicans to vote for the Laken Riley Act.

 On March 6, 2025, Suozzi was one of ten Democrats in Congress who joined all of their Republican colleagues in voting to censure Democratic congressman Al Green for interrupting President Donald Trump's State of the Union Address.
 Suozzi opposed a potential New York redistricting effort in response to Trump pushing Republicans to draw out Democratic districts in Texas for the 2026 midterm elections.

+On January 22, 2026, he voted to pass HR 7147 funding bill for the Dept. of Homeland Security, including funding for United States Immigration and Customs Enforcement (ICE).
+After the killing of Alex Pretti, he said he regretted voting to increase funding for ICE.